Attend or Perish: Benchmarking Attention in Algorithmic Reasoning: AttentionSpan: Dataset and Evaluation Suite

 \section{AttentionSpan: Dataset and Evaluation Suite}

-To evaluate the reasoning robustness of Transformers, we introduce AttentionSpan, a framework for analyzing models' attention patterns in step-by-step reasoning tasks.
+To evaluate the reasoning robustness of Transformers, we introduce AttentionSpan, a benchmark for analyzing models' attention patterns in step-by-step reasoning tasks.

-AttentionSpan is composed of synthetic tasks with a highly controlled setting.
-Task instances (problems) can be randomly generated in arbitrary quantity and with configurable difficulty.
-The configuration also allows for systematic ID/IID splits that we also apply in our evaluations, including input lengths, ranges or domain.
-We detail provided configurations of AttentionSpan's tasks in~\ref{sec:ood_evaluation}.

-Every problem has a single unambiguous solution, consisting of a deterministic sequence of steps that can be verified algorithmically.

-A key contribution of our work is that every solution includes a \textit{reference attention mask} that exactly specifies which past tokens are needed for correctly inferring the next one.
-It is important to mention that the reference maps are constructed in such way that they are independent of how the model implements the given algorithm.
-The indicated reference token are always crucial to completing the task.
-As we demonstrate in our experiments, reference attention masks are a powerful tool for inspecting the errors of transformers' reasoning.
-We argue that they might facilitate future work in improving model reliability via architectural adjustments.

-In the remainder of the Section, we describe the tasks in our suite.
+AttentionSpan is composed of synthetic tasks allowing for a fully controlled generation setting and guaranteed out-of-distribution assessment.
+The tasks include string reversal, addition, multiplication, flip-flop language modeling~\cite{liu2023exposingattentionglitchesflipflop}, and value assignment, all described in detail in Appendix~\ref{sec:task_description}.
 Examples of inputs and outputs can be found in Table~\ref{table:problem-examples}.
+Task instances (problems) can be randomly generated in arbitrary quantities and with configurable difficulty.
+The configuration also allows for systematic ID-OOD splits applied in our evaluations, including input lengths, ranges or domains.
+We detail our evaluated ID-OOD configurations of AttentionSpan's tasks in Appendix~\ref{sec:ood_evaluation}.